-83-Year-Old Rosina Lhevinne Performed with the New York Philharmonic
+83-year-old Rosina Lhevinne performs with the New York Philharmonic

 Russian piano virtuoso Rosina Bessie Lhevinne’s (1880-1976) career traversed oceans and eras.
 Shortly after her birth in Kiev, Ukraine, anti-Semitic riots in the city caused the family to move to Moscow.
 Rosina began her musical education at home when she was six; by age nine, she was admitted to the prestigious Moscow Conservatory.
 Czar Alexander III had imposed a quota on Jewish students at the Conservatory, making young Rosina’s accomplishments extraordinary indeed.
 For her public debut at age 15, she played Chopin’s Piano Concerto No.1 in E Minor, conducted by Vasily Safonov.
 She graduated in 1898 with a gold medal – the youngest woman in the school’s history to receive this highest of honors.
 Shortly thereafter, she married Josef Lhevinne, a fellow pianist.

 While Rosina often performed with her husband, she was determined not to take the spotlight away from him as they played the orchestral halls of Moscow, Berlin, and Paris.
 The couple and their children moved repeatedly, following Josef’s career from prestigious academic post to prestigious academic post.
 Josef made his American debut in 1906 but subsequently returned to Europe.
 The family settled in a suburb of Berlin, where Rosina taught Josef’s students while he was on tour.
 With the outbreak of the First World War; the family was interned in Wannsee because of their Russian citizenship; the family immigrated to the United States.
 Both Rosina and Josef joined the faculty at Julliard.